kusumotonorio/factlog/README.md

 { creatureo X } query .
 ⟹ { H{ { X Tom } } H{ { X Jerry } } H{ { X Nibbles } } }
 ```
 If you need to identify a logic predicate that has a different **arity**, that is numbers of arguments, say it with a slash and an arity number.
 For example, `cato` of arity 1 is `cato/1`, `cato` of arity 2 is `cato/2`.
+However, factlog does not recognize these names.

 `clear-pred` will clear all definitions of any arity.
 If you only want to remove the definition of a certain arity, you should use `retract-all` with logic variables.
 ```